Estimated reading time: 4 minutes

 If the credit manager has an overview of the entire order-to-cash process, this normally provides a lot of data.
 Such data is very interesting for sales and marketing.
 They can see which sectors may be having difficulties with payments, or, conversely, which sectors are prompt payers and perhaps open to upselling.
 They can act on this information with targeted sales and marketing campaigns.

 Today a lot is expected from a modern credit manager.
 He or she can use all the help they can get.
-With the iController software automatisation is key.
+With the iController debtor management software automatisation is key.
 That way there is more time for analysis and client retention.